kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 ```

-## Export an account
+## Export an Account

 Once an account has been added to the `KinClient`, its information is securely stored locally.
 If you want to use
-that same account for instance in a different app, you need to export it to a JSON string, encoded with a passphrase.
+that same account, for instance, in a different app, you need to export it to a JSON string, encoded with a passphrase.

-To import it later you just need the JSON and the same passphrase.
+To import it later, you just need the JSON and the same passphrase.

 ```swift
 // Exports the account to a JSON string with the given passphrase.
 You can later import the account with the